Why humidifiers make winter more bearable

 Guardian Technologies Top Fill Ultrasonic Tabletop Humidifier

-We’re enthused by this model’s tank protection that inhibits mold growth.
+This model’s tank protection inhibits mold growth.
 It has user-friendly controls and is easy to fill thanks to the top-fill opening.

 Honeywell HEV685W Top Fill Console Humidifier